c-lonas/astro-timeless-devlog/tech/src/pages/posts/005-current-hex.md

 <br>

 And everything should be working!
 Now we just need to call this function from the PlayerCharacter event graph.
-I set up a naive delay of 0.25 for performance, and then call the function.
+I hardcoded a delay of 0.25 for performance, and then call the function.

 I pass the `Hit Hex Tile` output from the `RaycastDownForHexTile` function into an additional function, `SetActiveHexAndPreviousHex`, which we'll look at next.